-St. Joseph Calasanctius, the founder of the Piarist Order, was born in Peralta de la Sal, Spain in 1556.
-He was ordained to the priesthood in 1583, and nine years later he moved to Rome.
+St. Joseph Calasanctius was the founder of the Piarist Order.
+He was born in Peralta de la Sal, Spain, in 1557.
+He was ordained to the priesthood in 1583, and nine years later moved to Rome.

-St. Joseph was very moved by the intellectual and moral misery of the poor children of Rome.
-Therefore, with the permission of Pope Clement VIII, he opened a free school for them at St. Dorothy’s Church in 1597.
+St. Joseph was very touched by the intellectual and moral misery of the poor children of Rome.
+He now understood that God asked him to do something for poor children, becoming their unconditional friend.
+He made history in 1597 when in a simple and humble way, he started “the First Popular Christian School” in the sacristy of the church at St. Dorothy.
+The education was totally free, and Joseph wanted the poorest children to attend it.
 This school, which was open to every child regardless of religion, is believed to be the world’s first modern elementary school.

 The Piarists, as any religious, professed the vows of poverty, chastity and obedience.
 In addition, according to the wishes of St. Joseph, members of the Order also professed a fourth vow to dedicate their lives to the education of the young.
 Even today, members of the Order profess these four vows.